-- 6.70 The flood risk assessment confirms the site is located within flood zone 1, which comprises land assessed as at a low risk of flooding from a watercourse and/or sea with less than a 1:1,000 annual probability of river or sea flooding.
-Furthermore, there is low potential of flooding from the following sources: rivers and seas (fluvial); adjoining land (pluvial); groundwater; sewers and drains; and reservoirs, canals, and other artificial sources. - 6.71 On site ground investigation has been carried out and confirms the site is mixed underlaying material consisting of rock, cohesive and fill material to old open cast workings which would be unsuitable for infiltration drainage methods on this site.
+- 6.67 The flood risk assessment confirms the site is located within flood zone 1, which comprises land assessed as at a low risk of flooding from a watercourse and/or sea with less than a 1:1,000 annual probability of river or sea flooding.
+Furthermore, there is low potential of flooding from the following sources: rivers and seas (fluvial); adjoining land (pluvial); groundwater; sewers and drains; and reservoirs, canals, and other artificial sources. - 6.68 On site ground investigation has been carried out and confirms the site is mixed underlaying material consisting of rock, cohesive and fill material to old open cast workings which would be unsuitable for infiltration drainage methods on this site.
 In respect of drainage hierarchy, connection and restricted discharge to watercourse should be considered next.
-There are a number of existing watercourses located within the development site towards the east and existing greenfield run off from the south and middle of the site would generally discharge into these watercourses. - 6.72 As a result of the restricted discharge, surface water attenuation would be required on site, and this is to be provided in a series of eight smaller drainage basins (7 dry and 1 wet) that provide surface water storage and the piped network.
-The basins are sized to accommodate the proposed masterplan (No flooding will occur in a 1 in 30 year storm event and a 40% increase in rainfall as a result of climate change has been considered for the 1 in 100 year storm event) and will generally be located adjacent to the existing watercourses and to the east of the development. - 6.73 Some areas to the north fall towards Barugh Green Road and a suggested land drainage ditch/drain located to the south of the highway.
-The Phase 1(a) proposed residential development is supported by a drainage strategy, which proposes a potential alternative strategy for drainage comprising a combination of draining to the ditch/drain along Barugh Green Road and the site wide drainage infrastructure.
+There are a number of existing watercourses located within the development site towards the east and existing greenfield run off from the south and middle of the site would generally discharge into these watercourses. - 6.69 As a result of the restricted discharge, surface water attenuation would be required on site, and this is to be provided in a series of seven drainage basins and the piped network.
+The basins will generally be located adjacent to the existing watercourses and to the east of the development. - 6.70 Some areas to the north fall towards Barugh Green Road and a suggested land drainage ditch/drain located to the south of the highway.
+The Phase 1(a) proposed residential development is supported by a drainage strategy, which proposes a potential alternative strategy for drainage comprising a combination of draining to the ditch/drain along Barugh Green Road and the site wide drainage infrastructure. - 6.71 The existing watercourses which are partly culverted and have been considered during the design process and will be maintained on site, albeit with some further culverted areas and realignment.

-- 6.74 The existing watercourses which are partly culverted and have been considered during the design process and will be maintained on site, albeit with some further culverted areas and realignment. - 6.75 The flood risk from surface water flows from the proposed drainage scheme are considered to be low. - 6.76 Foul water will be discharged off site into the existing public sewer network at an unrestricted discharge rate.
-The offsite existing public sewer network will be upgraded by Yorkshire Water to accommodate the flows from the site. - 6.77 The ES chapter and accompanying reports demonstrate that by implementing the recommendations and design principles the proposed development would have minimal residual impact on flooding and drainage.
-No significant effects are identified subject to the implantation of the mitigation measures identified. - 6.78 It is therefore considered that the proposed development is in accordance with Policy CC3, CC4, CC5 and MU1 of the Local Plan, the wider principles of the Barnsley West Masterplan Framework and the NPPF.
+- 6.72 The flood risk from surface water flows from the proposed drainage scheme are considered to be low. - 6.73 Foul water will be discharged off site into the existing public sewer network at an unrestricted discharge rate.
+The offsite existing public sewer network will be upgraded by Yorkshire Water to accommodate the flows from the site. - 6.74 The ES chapter and accompanying reports demonstrate that by implementing the recommendations and design principles the proposed development would have minimal residual impact on flooding and drainage.
+No significant effects are identified subject to the implantation of the mitigation measures identified. - 6.75 It is therefore considered that the proposed development is in accordance with Policy CC3, CC4, CC5 and MU1 of the Local Plan, the wider principles of the Barnsley West Masterplan Framework and the NPPF.